A Guide to Buenos Aires: The Vibrant City in Argentina

 If you are backpacking around South America, you can for sure get to Buenos Aires by bus from a large number of destinations, because the capital city of Argentina has one of the largest bus stations on the continent.
 We, for example, traveled from Buenos Aires to Encarnacion in Paraguay.

 Buenos Aires has a large international airport, so it is easy to reach the city from every place around the world.
 We traveled to BA from another Argentinian city, Ushuaia.
+You can also rent a car there.

 When looking for flight tickets you can search Skyscanner to find the best price.